©1978

 too heroic, too unknowing.
 Either we take unknowns

-through faith, or time and belief will pass us by.
 Faith helps us cope with reality.
 False and pretentious faith talks of escape, but a genuine and understanding faith helps us to deal fully with reality.
-Many people follow a mirage with sincerity and call

 it faith.
 Following a mirage with sincerity is a misapplication.
 The only way to avoid this is intelligent

-thinking about our faith.
 We need thinkers in faith.
 Whatever things are

 true, honest, just and clear, wrote the Apostle, think